Dysbiosis: What is It and How to Heal Your Microbiome

 This test can help spot underlying issues and help your functional health practitioner to create and individualized plan for you.
 To learn more about this test, click here.

 GI-MAP™ DNA Stool Analysis

 The GI-MAP™ DNA Stool Analysis is the most comprehensive stool test I know and highly recommend.
 This simple test can identify your levels of normal (health, good) and dysbiotic (bad, unhealthy) bacteria in your gut and measure bacterial imbalances.
-This test can also detect Candida and other fungi overgrowth, parasite (protozoa and worms) overgrowth, the presence of H. pylori, viral pathogens, viruses, such as the Epstein Barr virus and cytomegalovirus, and autoimmune triggers.
+This test can also detect Candida and other fungi overgrowth, parasite (protozoa and worms) overgrowth, the presence of H. pylori, viral pathogens, viruses such as the Epstein Barr virus and cytomegalovirus, as well as autoimmune triggers.

 This test is the only FDA-approved DNA test for gastrointestinal microbes and pathogens.
 It can reveal a lot about your health.
 It can reveal a lot about the health of your digestion and intestines and show markers of inflammation.
 Looking at these actionable biomarkers, we can find natural strategies to address your gut health issues and improve your health.
 To learn more about the GI-MAP™ DNA Stool Analysis, click here.

 While the GI MAP is great for looking at overall pathogen load in the body, it will not give us insight on the bacterial load in the small intestine.
 When we have too much bacteria in the small intestine, they ferment food we consume too quickly and can cause gas and bloating.